$section = 'about-foresight'; ?> include "../includes/header.php"; ?>

 It was also possible, however, to imagine such powerful technology causing problems, such as economic and military destabilization, and microscopic devices to control people or devour the biosphere.
 So Foresight's vision has also included ideas on how to predict what technologies might emerge from known science and current technology, and other ideas on how to prepare for and guide the development of technologies to discover and promote the upsides, and help avoid the dangers, of nanotechnology, AI, biotech, and similar life-changing developments.

 Foresight is the primary force pushing for the kind of nanotechnology that will truly transform our future, from medicine to the environment to space settlement.
-This advanced form of nanotechnology has been variously called atomically precise manufacturing (APM), molecular manufacturing, or productive nanosystems, and should be distinguished from the bulk of current efforts in nanotechnology, which are focused on materials science and simple nanodevices.
+This advanced form of nanotechnology has been variously called atomically precise manufacturing (APM), productive nanosystems, molecular manufacturing, or molecular nanotechnology, and should be distinguished from the bulk of current efforts in nanotechnology, which are focused on materials science and simple nanodevices.
 We follow and advocate the development of current nanotechnology and its application to pressing current needs, but our primary effort is to bring the vision and goal of developing advanced nanotechnology, or APM, to new audiences, including inspiring young researchers.

 Foresight's mission is to: